 URL: chrome://flags#web-feed

 That’s all for now!
 I’ll keep updating this list of best Chrome flags for Android as new flags appear.
-In case you know about a Chrome flag that works on Android and is not listed above, please let us know.
+In case you know about a new flag that works on Android and is not listed above, please let us know.